ska-telescope/skampi/README.md

     ska-tango-archiver:
       enabled: false
     ```
+    NOTE: this can hardly be called a deployment of SKAMPI, as no component is deployed at all.
+This example is only intended to show how the deployment can be controlled using Helm chart values.
+The entire SKAMPI cannot be deployed at present due to overspecified requests & limits for the kubernetes resources.
+Developers of components must follow the [guidelines](https://developer.skao.int/en/latest/tools/containers/orchestration-guidelines.html#resource-reservations-and-constraints) for setting resource limits & requests for components.

 3. In a new terminal, watch the deployment settle with `kubectl` (the below snapshot of statuses should change as the deployment settles down.
 Prepending `watch ` to the `kubectl` creates the watcher - exit it by hitting Ctrl+C.).
-Assuming you didn't modify the name of the namespace in `PrivateRules.mak`:
+Assuming you didn't modify the name of the namespace (from `integration` to something else) in `PrivateRules.mak`:
     ```
     $ watch kubectl get all -n integration
     NAME                                            READY   STATUS              RESTARTS   AGE